Oldmasters Museum: Collection

-The museum houses the world's second-largest collection of paintings by Pieter Bruegel the Elder (after Vienna) with masterpieces such as The Census at Bethlehem, The Fall of the Rebel Angels, Winter Landscape with a Bird Trap, and an early glue-size on cloth painting depicting the The Adoration of the Kings.
+The museum houses the world's second-largest collection of paintings by Pieter Bruegel the Elder (after Vienna) with masterpieces such as The Census at Bethlehem, The Fall of the Rebel Angels, Winter Landscape with a Bird Trap, and an early glue-size on cloth painting depicting The Adoration of the Kings.

 The Landscape with the Fall of Icarus is a public favourite, whose attribution to Pieter Bruegel the Elder is however doubted by experts today.
 For English-speakers, it is one of the museum's most famous works, if only because of W. H. Auden's poem Musée des Beaux Arts.
 Numerous copies attributed to Bruegel's son and follower Pieter Bruegel the Younger are part of the collection as well, as are works of Jan Bruegel the Elder and other representatives of the Bruegel dynasty.